Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Model and non-Hermitian symmetry

 \subsection{Ground state of non-Hermitian systems}

 Likewise to a conventional (Hermitian) system, the ground-state (indexed with 0) average of any physical observable in NH systems can be obtained by ``sandwiching'' the Hamiltonian with some eigenstates.
-In this particular case, one of the most used formulations is the biorthogonal formalism \cite{kunst2018biorthogonal, brody2013biorthogonal}, which can be understood as a NH analogue to the quantum mixed estimator in Hermitian physics.
+In this particular case, one of the most used formulations is the biorthogonal formalism \cite{kunst2018biorthogonal, brody2013biorthogonal}, which can be understood as an NH analog to the quantum mixed estimator in Hermitian physics.
 As such, for a given observable $\mathcal{O}$ one has

 where $|\Psi_{0,R}\rangle$ and $\langle\Psi_{0,L}|$ are the right and left ground-state wavefunctions of $H$, respectively, satisfying the biorthonormal product